nlply/robust-bias-evaluation-measures/README.md

 The original data is already in the `data` folder, if not, please download it in [CrowS-Pairs (CP)](https://github.com/nyu-mll/crows-pairs) and [StereoSet (SS)](https://github.com/moinnadeem/StereoSet)

-Then, preprocess the data with the following script
+Then, preprocess the data with the following script:
 ```
 cd code/
 python preprocessing.py --input stereoset --output ../data/paralled_ss.json